polaris-slo-cloud/.github/profile/README.md

 * [Polaris AI](https://github.com/polaris-slo-cloud/polaris-ai): A set of AI-enabled tools to ease and automate the management of SLO-aware clouds.
 * [Intelligent Sampling](https://github.com/polaris-slo-cloud/intelligent-sampling): A method to improve node sample quality for a large-scale, distributed, and heterogeneous infrastructure.
+* [PolarisProfiler](https://github.com/polaris-slo-cloud/Profiling): Set of methods and tools to create workload profiles.
+The profiles can be associated to new workload using static, apriori, metadata.

 #### Serverless Runtime
 * [Cwasi Shim](https://github.com/polaris-slo-cloud/containerd-shim-cwasi): Lightweight OCI runtime shim for the Edge-Cloud continuum